 U.S. Sues Operators Of Pirate Texas Station Known As 'Alex Jones Radio'

 The U.S. government says the operators of a station considered the "flagship" radio outlet for conspiracy theorist Alex Jones must pay a $15,000 FCC penalty for broadcasting without a license.
-The station's operators have rejected the demand and accuse the FCC of "trying to run a bluff."
+The station's operators have rejected the demand and accuse the Federal Communications Commission of "trying to run a bluff."

 To collect the debt, the Justice Department recently filed a civil suit against Walter Olenick and M. Rae Nadler-Olenick, demanding the married couple pay the FCC's penalty "for willful and repeated violation" of U.S. law.
-They're accused of operating a pirate radio station — Texas Liberty Radio has been unlicensed at least since 2013, according to the FCC.
+They're accused of operating a pirate radio station; Texas Liberty Radio has been unlicensed at least since 2013, according to the FCC.

 On its website, Texas Liberty Radio says it stopped broadcasting when it lost tower access in December 2017.
 But for years, the Olenicks have been fighting the FCC's attempt to enforce federal laws, insisting the agency doesn't have any power over them.

-Texas Liberty Radio is the "Austin flagship" for Jones, according to The Austin American-Statesman.
+Texas Liberty Radio is the "Austin flagship" for Jones, according to the Austin American-Statesman.
 The Associated Press and Inside Radio also referred to it as the flagship — raising the ire of one of the station's hosts, Danny Sessom, who said late Wednesday night that TXLR only rebroadcasts Jones' radio show.
 Calling it anything else, he said, was "actual fake news."

 But in Austin, the 90.1 FM frequency has long been associated with Jones.
 When the FCC first penalized the Olenicks in 2014, The Austin Chronicle noted that 90.1 "has aired New World Order warnings for more than a decade, earning it the nickname 'Alex Jones Radio.' "